basho/riak_shell/README.md

 Those shells go through some complex process spawning stuff to ensure that the stacktrace on evaluation is clean.
 That is not relevant for riakshell.

-The reason for implementing the shell as 3-mode is because it keeps the different command sytaxes seperate, but thoughts/comments on that are welcome.
+The reason for implementing the shell as 3-mode is because it keeps the different command syntaxes seperate, but thoughts/comments on that are welcome.